VannieHICC/test/README.md

-# Data Science Team at HICC
+## Our Data Science Team

-The Data Science team at HICC is part of the Office of the Chief Information Officer and reports to the Office of the Chief Data Officer
+Welcome aboard!
+We are thrilled to have you join our Data Science Team's website.
+This will be your go-to place for all the support and resources you need to thrive and make significant contributions within the team.
+Let's embark on this data-driven journey together!